igorsdub/DFI/README.md

 ### Description ###
 The Dynamic Flexiblity index (DFI) is a measure of each residue's contribution to a protein's dynamics.
-A low %DFI score indicates a rigid portion of the protein while a high %DFI score indicated a flexible portion of the protein.
+A low %DFI score indicates a rigid portion of the protein while a high %DFI score indicates a flexible portion of the protein.
 The %DFI score has been used as a predictive feature in genetic disease prediction.
 Mutations in genomes can lead to proteins which can misfunction, manifesting in genetic disease.
 Our proteome-wide analysis using DFI indicates that certain